 Virginia should also enact laws that prohibit public use of marijuana.
 Restrictions should prohibit use in any place that is generally accessible to the public, including stores and restaurants.
-Other legalized states also prohibit public use of marijuana, and Virginia has restrictions on the use of alcohol and tobacco in some public places (side-bar).
-When establishing the public use law, the state would need to clearly define what constitutes use of marijuana (e.g., smoking, vaping, eating).
+Other legalized states also prohibit public use of marijuana, and Virginia has restrictions on the use of alcohol and tobacco in some public places (sidebar).
+When establishing the public use law, the state would need to clearly define what constitutes a public space and what constitutes use of marijuana (e.g., smoking, vaping, eating).